-Since the early 1980s, a new way to model the kernel has developed: the client-server microkernel model; the design of Qubit falls into this category.
+Since the early 1980s, a new way to model the kernel has developed: the client-server microkernel model; the design of Catkin falls into this category.
 This is a much simpler model where kernel space and user space are divided differently from the monolithic design.
 In this newer model, most of the traditional OS functionality occurs in programs that reside outside the kernel in user space.

 Essentially, the kernel handles only processes and threads, their scheduling, message passing between them, as well as their memory management.
 Everything else, from device drivers to filesystems to networking, takes place outside the kernel.
 This was a pretty radical idea, but is now incorporated in operating systems such as MachOS, QNX, Minix, and Plan9.
-Yet, none of these microkernel designs separate the kernel and user spaces in the way that Qubit is designed, especially while maintaining POSIX compliance (POSIX is a standard for compatibility between UNIX-like operating systems).
+Yet, none of these microkernel designs separate the kernel and user spaces in the way that Catkin is designed, especially while maintaining POSIX compliance (POSIX is a standard for compatibility between UNIX-like operating systems).

-Because of the close relation Qubit has to operating systems QNX and Plan9, I will discuss them a lot in this article series.
+Because of the close relation Catkin has to operating systems QNX and Plan9, I will discuss them a lot in this article series.
 One of the uses of the microkernel design is as an embedded operating system: an embedded OS is hidden from users so they only speak to the OS via some nice interface.
 A microkernel is a good idea for this application because the kernel is small due to its simplicity, and the only things needed in user space are proprietary to the device.

-Enter Qubit Operating System.
+Enter Catkin Operating System.